jacekbla/jacekbla.github.io/_posts/2020-03-22-opengl_english.markdown

 categories: [eng]
 ---
 ## Project goal
-The purpose of the work is to implement a graphic engine using the **OpenGL** graphic API as well as **GLFW** and **GLEW** support tools.
-As part of the work, various methods will be added gradually to improve the performance of the tool.
-The work will focus on examining the impact of these techniques on the overall efficiency of the engine.
-To this end, parameters will be determined on the basis of which it will be possible to evaluate the tool's work.
-The tests will be carried out on many stages, using various objects in such a way as to analyze various aspects of engine operation.
+The purpose of the work is to implement a graphics engine using the **OpenGL** graphic API as well as **GLFW** and **GLEW** support tools.
+As a part of the work, various methods will be added gradually to improve the performance of the tool.
+The work will focus on examining the impact of these techniques on the overall performance of the engine.
+For this benchmarks will be determined on the basis of which it will be possible to evaluate the tool's work.
+The tests will be carried out on many scenes, using various objects in such a way as to analyze various aspects of engine work.

-The project is my master's thesis, it is not finished.
+The project is my master's thesis and is not yet finished.

 ![](https://raw.githubusercontent.com/jacekbla/jacekbla.github.io/master/assets/img/posts/content/ogl/ogl.jpg)

 ## Methods for improving performance
-The project provides for the implementation of techniques such as:
+The project will implement methods such as:
 - Mipmapping
 - Occlusion culling
 - Backface culling